How Much Does SEO Cost for a Multi-Location Service Business?

 Competitive Landscape Per Location

-A competent SEO strategy prices by the actual competitive landscape per location, not by applying a flat rate across the board.
+An agency pricing by the actual competitive landscape per location is a better sign than one applying a flat rate across the board.
 Some locations need more work than others.
 Pricing should reflect that.

 Scope of Services